fairydust-space/launchpad/content/FAQ/_index.en.md

 ### Do you support 3rd party web interfaces?

 Yes, you can use any Matrix webinterface hosted by a third party or yourselves with the fairydust.space Matrix server.
 Depending on your interface you may need to manually tell it how to connect to our homeserver running at `https://matrix.fairydust.space`.
 We do support client autodiscovery if the webinterface of your trust also supports it.

+### Are you providing any publicly available bridges to other services?

+We are not providing any bridges to other services.
+Since Matrix is a *federated* network, you are free to use bridges provided by other servers, provided these other services allow you to use them.